Gary Roberts (footballer, born 1987): Yeovil Town

-Roberts joined Yeovil Town on loan, initially for a four-month spell, in August 2008.
+Roberts joined Yeovil Town on loan, initially for four months, in August 2008.
 After impressing during his loan spell at Huish Park, Roberts completed a permanent transfer to Yeovil for a nominal fee on 31 October 2008, with the deal officially going through on 1 January 2009.
 Roberts played 34 games for Yeovil during the 2008–09 season, scoring two goals.
-In his final game for Yeovil against Cheltenham Town he was sent-off.
-His girlfriend left him in May 2009, and Roberts was forced to move back in with his parents in Chester.
+In his final game for Yeovil against Cheltenham Town he was sent off.
+His girlfriend left him in May 2009.
+Roberts was forced to move back in with his parents in Chester.
 On 5 August 2009, Roberts was suspended by Yeovil Town for a breach of club discipline and was released by mutual consent after reported drink and gambling problems, the final straw coming when he "turned up at a club-organised family fun day with the stench of alcohol on his breath".
 He later admitted his heart was not at the club, and that being alone in a hotel room away from his girlfriend and young son made it easier for him to turn to alcohol.